ideasonpurpose/basic-wordpress-box/README.md

 # Basic WordPress Box

 This project builds a basic LAMP box configured for vanilla WordPress installations and modeled after managed WordPress hosting platforms like WP Engine or Flywheel.
-The output Vagrant box is available on Hashicorp's Atlas at [atlas.hashicorp.com/ideasonpurpose](https://atlas.hashicorp.com/ideasonpurpose)
+The generated Vagrant box is available on Hashicorp's Atlas at [atlas.hashicorp.com/ideasonpurpose](https://atlas.hashicorp.com/ideasonpurpose)

-The primary purpose of this project is to front-load as much boilerplate configuration as possible, producing a clean base box with a stable, default WordPress environment which Vagrant can quickly spin up for local development.
+The primary design goal of this project is to front-load as much boilerplate configuration as possible, producing a clean base box with a stable, default WordPress environment which can be brought up quickly for local development.

-For a complete, fast-to-spin-up local WordPress development environment based on this box, take a look at [Basic WordPress Vagrant](https://github.com/ideasonpurpose/basic-wordpress-vagrant).
+For a complete, fast-to-spin-up local WordPress development environment based on this box, use [Basic WordPress Vagrant](https://github.com/ideasonpurpose/basic-wordpress-vagrant).

 ## Install and Build